 Mineral

-Just 30 minutes north of Morton on the way to Mt.
-Rainier National Park is the small community of Mineral.
+Just 30 minutes north of Morton on the way to Mount Rainier National Park is the small community of Mineral.
 The quiet unincorporated community is situated on the border of north central Lewis County.
 Originally, Mineral began as a town of gold seekers.
-Instead of gold they found coal and arsenic, which eventually gave way to more stable timber and railroad industry.
+Instead of gold, they found coal and arsenic, which eventually gave way to a more stable timber and railroad industry.
 Today, Mineral is known primarily for camping and fishing.
-The prominent and picturesque 100+ year old Historic Mineral Lodge is listed in the National Register of Historic Places and continues to operate as a lodging and event venue.
-Nearby fishing docks and boat rentals encourages water recreation on the 277-acre lake which boasts excellent trout fishing.
+The prominent and picturesque 100+ year-old Historic Mineral Lodge is listed in the National Register of Historic Places and continues to operate as a lodging and event venue.
+Nearby fishing docks and boat rentals encourage water recreation on the 277-acre lake, which boasts excellent trout fishing.
 Most shore fishing is from public fishing docks at the west end of the lake and docks at the Mineral Lake Resort.
-The lake sits at 1,770 feet elevation, and on clear days Mt.
-Rainier provides a “picture postcard perfect” scenic backdrop.
+The lake sits at 1,770 feet elevation, and on clear days Mount Rainier provides a “picture postcard perfect” scenic backdrop.

 Onalaska